 flowers fade.
 Do not cut foliage until it dies naturally.The leaves are necessary to produce strong capable

 bulbs of reflowering.

--April 25, 2014 is National Arbor Day.
-Plant a tree, or support an organization which does.
+-April includes National Arbor Day.
+Plant a tree, or support an organization that plants trees.

 -Prune spring blooming shrubs such as forsythia and lilacs after they have completed flowering.

 -Remove sticks, rocks, and other debris from your lawn to prevent damaging your lawnmower or

 -Set out marigold, petunia, ageratum and fibrous begonia transplants.
 All are good border plants.

 -To grow annuals in containers on the patio, use a light weight soil mixture.
 Keep the plants well-watered,

 because the soil dries out fast.
 Apply a water soluble fertilizer according to package directions every

 -Watering roses with soaker hoses or drip irrigation will reduce the spread of black spot disease.